-Nothing in this article shall apply to any motor vehicle carrier as defined by section § 40-10-101 (4)(a), nor to a private individual who carries a neighbor or a friend on a trip, nor to hearses or ambulances or other emergency vehicles, nor to vehicles designed and used for the nonemergency transportation of individuals with disabilities as defined in section 42-7-510(2)(b).
+"Nothing in this article shall apply to any motor vehicle carrier as defined by section §40-10-101 (4)(a), nor to a private individual who carries a neighbor or a friend on a trip, nor to hearses or ambulances or other emergency vehicles, nor to vehicles designed and used for the nonemergency transportation of individuals with disabilities as defined in section 42-7-510(2)(b)."

-These vehicles are defined in § 42-7-510(2)(b), C.R.S. as follows:
+These vehicles are defined in §42-7-510(2)(b), C.R.S. as follows:

-As used in subsection (2), a "motor vehicle designed and used for the nonemergency transportation of individuals with disabilities" means any motor vehicle designed to facilitate the loading of individuals with physical disabilities confined to a wheelchair.
+"As used in subsection (2), a 'motor vehicle designed and used for the nonemergency transportation of individuals with disabilities means any motor vehicle designed to facilitate the loading of individuals with physical disabilities confined to a wheelchair."

-- 9. Therefore, the type of service requested by Pegasus Transit in this application and the transportation service described in the support letters appears to be exempt from regulation by the Commission.
-Pegasus Transit is not required to obtain a permit from the Commission to provide the transportation described in § 40-11-102(2) and § 42-7-510(2)(b), C.R.S.
-However, Pegasus Transit is also advised that the transportation of individuals for compensation, who are not confined to a wheelchair, in a motor vehicle designed to facilitate the loading of individuals with physical disabilities confined to a wheelchair is a regulated transportation service and does require a Certificate of Public Convenience and Necessity issued by this Commission. - 10.
-The Commission finds that an emergency need for the regulated transportation service that could be granted in this application has not been shown to exist.
+13. Therefore, the type of service requested by Pegasus Transit in this application and the transportation service described in the support letters appears to be exempt from regulation by the Commission.
+Pegasus Transit is not required to obtain a permit from the Commission to provide the transportation named in §40-11-102(2) and §42-7-510(2)(b), C.R.S.
+However, Pegasus Transit is also advised that the transportation of individuals for compensation, who are not confined to a wheelchair, in a motor vehicle designed to facilitate the loading of individuals with physical disabilities confined to a wheelchair is a regulated transportation service and does require a Certificate of Public Convenience and Necessity issued by this Commission.